Cell membrane: History

-While Robert Hooke’s discovery of cells in 1665 led to the proposal of the Cell Theory, Hooke misled the cell membrane theory that all cells contained a hard cell wall since only plant cells could be observed at the time.
+Robert Hooke's discovery of cells in 1665 led to the proposal of the cell theory.
+Initially it was believed that all cells contained a hard cell wall since only plant cells could be observed at the time.
 Microscopists focused on the cell wall for well over 150 years until advances in microscopy were made.
 In the early 19th century, cells were recognized as being separate entities, unconnected, and bound by individual cell walls after it was found that plant cells could be separated.
 This theory extended to include animal cells to suggest a universal mechanism for cell protection and development.

 By the second half of the 19th century, microscopy was still not advanced enough to make a distinction between cell membranes and cell walls.
-However, some microscopists correctly identified at this time that while invisible, it could be inferred that cell membranes existed in animal cells due to intracellular movement of components internally but not externally and that membranes were not the equivalent of a cell wall to a plant cell.
+However, some microscopists correctly identified at this time that while invisible, it could be inferred that cell membranes existed in animal cells due to intracellular movement of components internally but not externally and that membranes were not the equivalent of a plant cell wall.
 It was also inferred that cell membranes were not vital components to all cells.
 Many refuted the existence of a cell membrane still towards the end of the 19th century.
-In 1890, an update to the Cell Theory stated that cell membranes existed, but were merely secondary structures.
+In 1890, a revision to the cell theory stated that cell membranes existed, but were merely secondary structures.
 It was not until later studies with osmosis and permeability that cell membranes gained more recognition.
 In 1895, Ernest Overton proposed that cell membranes were made of lipids.

 The lipid bilayer hypothesis, proposed in 1925 by Gorter and Grendel, created speculation in the description of the cell membrane bilayer structure based on crystallographic studies and soap bubble observations.
 In an attempt to accept or reject the hypothesis, researchers measured membrane thickness.
 These researchers extracted the lipid from human red blood cells and measured the amount of surface area the lipid would cover when spread over the surface of the water.
 Since mature mammalian red blood cells lack both nuclei and cytoplasmic organelles, the plasma membrane is the only lipid-containing structure in the cell.
-Consequently, all of the lipids extracted from the cells can be assumed to have resided in the cells’ plasma membranes.
+Consequently, all of the lipids extracted from the cells can be assumed to have resided in the cells' plasma membranes.
 The ratio of the surface area of water covered by the extracted lipid to the surface area calculated for the red blood cells from which the lipid was 2:1(approx) and they concluded that the plasma membrane contains a lipid bilayer.